 After the procession to the main floor, everyone will remain standing.
-The men will remove their caps for the invocation, the National Anthem, and the benediction.
+The men will remove their caps for the National Anthem.

 When the Dean of your respective college confers your degree, all graduates of that particular college will stand.
-Graduate students will have your degrees conferred by the Director of Graduate Studies.
 When called forward to receive your diploma, the first row will remain standing.
 All others will be seated until the row coordinator indicates when you should proceed to the stage area.
-After returning to your seat, please sit down to avoid obstructing the view of the person behind you.
 The recession will be similar to the procession.
 Maintain the order of the march and take your time.

-All masters candidates will wear their hoods at the processional and throughout the commencement exercise.
-Please arrange to get the hood through Jackets and Co. (book store).
+Please arrange to get the hood through Jackets and Co. (campus store).

 Diplomas will be mailed at the end of the next semester (ie: May graduates will receive diplomas at the end of September, August graduates will receive diplomas at the end of December, December graduates will receive diplomas at the end of May).
 You will receive only a diploma cover during the Commencement Exercise.